 Stay in Luxury Right on the Beach

-While you may want to look for Navarre Beach, Florida hotels, we generally prefer more space so opted to look for Navarre Beach, Florida rentals.
+While you may want to search for Navarre Beach, Florida hotels, we generally prefer more space so opted to look for Navarre Beach, Florida rentals.
 We stayed in a three-bedroom condo in ResortQuest by Wyndham Vacation Rentals, a perfect choice for families as it had two bedrooms and a small bunk room with two beds.
 It was spacious and had everything we needed for our trip.
 I loved the cheerful, bright, beachy decor with signs like “Let’s Do Sunset.”

 The kitchen was really nice, had a view of the ocean, and came equipped with coffee, paper towels, dishwashing soap and even a brand-new sponge.
 (I’ve found the most disgusting sponges, some dating back to the previous century, in vacation homes so typically travel with my own.)

 The balcony was large, with several chairs and we had an amazing view of the beach and the fishing pier from our seventh floor unit.
-Fun fact: Navarre is famous for having the longest fishing pier in Florida – it’s 1,545 feet long, rising 30 feet above the water.
+Fun fact: the Navarre Beach pier is famous for being the longest fishing pier in Florida – it’s 1,545 feet long, rising 30 feet above the water.
 So there’s plenty of room for dozens of fishermen, and women, to enjoy Navarre Beach fishing.

 The building is one of three high-rises with the Summerwind name, each with its own pool and fitness center.
 Our rental included a DVD rental card, good for two free movies a night and entry to the small fitness room.
 While the fitness room, on the second floor of the building, did have a great view of the ocean, we couldn’t adjust the air and no one was available to do it during the weekend.
 It was set on a stifling 84 degrees so that cut short our treadmill time.
 But with a busy schedule, getting enough exercise during our stay wasn’t really a problem.